 Using two to three technologies effectively is better than using many poorly.

 Translating all your content at once can be a daunting task.
-Use this NEW Planning an Online Course template to help you think out that process by module/week.
+Use this Planning an Online Course template to help you think out that process by module/week.

 You should also consider consulting with other faculty in your subject area that teach